Rutvikrj26/rutvikrj26/README.md

-I'm a Software Engineer from India 🇮🇳.
-I am a Mechanical Engineer by profession, currently studing Aerospace Engineering at University of Toronto.
-Web development is my hobby and I love developing elegant websites in my free time.
-You can learn about my journey as a Web Developer on my [personal Website](https://rutvik-solanki.ml).
+I'm a budding Back-End Software Engineer.
+I currently work with multiple organizations as part-time intern helping them develop and improve their infrastructure, alongside gaining valuable developer experience.
+You can checkout my organizations in my profile.
+I am also currently pursuing Masters of Engineering at University of Toronto.
+Apart from Swimming(my main hobby), Web development is also my hobby and I love developing elegant websites in my free time.
+You can learn about my journey as a Web Developer on my [personal Website](https://rutvik-solanki.ml) - Still a Work in Progress.

 **About me**

-- Aerospace Engineering Student at [Institute of Aerospace Studies, University of Toronto](https://www.utias.utoronto.ca//)
+- Masters of Engineering Student at [Institute of Aerospace Studies, University of Toronto](https://www.utias.utoronto.ca//)

-- Worked on Several Web Development Projects, mostly using React and Gatsby JS, my favourite front-end tool for creating blazing fast websites
+- Worked on Several Front-End Development Projects, mostly using React and Gatsby JS, my favourite front-end tool for creating blazing fast websites

 - I have also worked as a full-stack developer, and developed 3 web applications using Django which can be found in my repositories.

-- Apart from Web Development, you can also find repositories for my coursework material, codes for computational Mechanics and Design Optimization codes
+- Apart from Web Development, you can also find repositories for my coursework material, codes for, Modelling & Simulation, computational Mechanics and Design Optimization codes

 - I have firm grasp on python and Matlab(including Simulink), which I use for modelling, optimization, and Vizualization projects

-- You can also find some Machine learning and Deep Learning codes, whcih I have ulized for Data Analytics in my traineeship and internship prjects
+- You can also find some Machine learning and Deep Learning codes, whcih I have utilized for Data Analytics in my traineeship and internship prjects

 - 💬 It would be great if I could network with you [here](https://linkedin.com/in/connectwithrutvik)